ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 but rather wrinkled or curved ones.
 When you try to match even just a slight curve with a straight line, the endpoints will be quite far off.
-So instead, it should try to detect the corners and build up the document from there.
+So instead, the app should try to detect the corners and build up the document from there.
 There is a detailed comparison of the computer vision techniques later in the post.

 ## The Long Road to 1.0

-I was still a student when I started to work on Perspec and had to scan a lot of stuff for my studies, so I had plenty of motivation to build something like this.
+I was still a student when I started working on Perspec and had to scan a lot of stuff for my studies, so I had plenty of motivation to build something like this.